soroush5/Dynamic-RTL/README.md

 - Improved handling of dynamically added input elements
 - Enhanced CSS styling for better compatibility with various websites
 - Added focus/blur/paste event handling for more reliable detection
+- **New**: Now only applies RTL to text blocks that start with Persian/Arabic words, preserving the layout of the rest of the page

 ## License